-- protecting children from maltreatment - preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes
+- providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes

 All children, regardless of age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation has an equal right to protection from all types of harm or abuse.
-Types of abuse are explained in paragraphs 26-30 of Part 1 of KCSIE 2023.
+Types of abuse are explained in paragraphs 24-28 of KCSiE 2024.
 Some children are additionally vulnerable because of the impact of previous experiences, their level of dependency, communication needs or other issues such as the long-term effects of the Covid-19 pandemic and the current cost of living crisis.